marcelhoogantink/z2m_PJ-1203A/README.md

 ## PJ_1203A-v3.js

-Similar to PJ_1203A-v2 with the followwing changes:
+Similar to PJ_1203A-v2 with the following changes:
   - An option to control how the energy flow direction should be reported:
      `consuming` or `producing` in `energy_flow_x` or as the sign of `power_x` (in which case `energy_flow_x` is set to `sign`)